varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 Instead of initializing your own probe definition, you can get a ``VCL_PROBE`` directly built from VCL (see :ref:`ref-vmod-vcl-c-types`).

-What's the difference ?

 Custom Backends
 ===============

 If you want to implement a custom backend, have a look at how Varnish implements native backends.
 It is the canonical implementation, and though it provides other services like connection pooling or statistics, it is essentially a director which state is a ``struct backend``.
-Varnish native backends currently speak HTTP/1 over TCP, and as such, you need to make your own custom backend if you want Varnish to do otherwise such as connect over UDP or UNIX-domain sockets or speak a different protocol.
+Varnish native backends currently speak HTTP/1 over TCP or UDS, and as such, you need to make your own custom backend if you want Varnish to do otherwise such as connect over UDP or speak a different protocol.

 If you want to leverage probes declarations in VCL, which have the advantage of being reusable since they are only specifications, you can.
 However, you need